Sunday, November 9, 2025

 Unfortunately, the staff at Goodwill is beginning to realize what these shelf-systems might be worth to collectors.
 They priced this one at $47.99.
 I'm sure it won't last long on the shelves and it probably made someone's day to find this one.

-Magnavox MM435M-SL Compact CD System
+Magnavox MM435M-WH Compact CD System with Bluetooth (Amazon photo)

 Wednesday, June 24, 2020